amkhrjee/resources/content.md

 Hi!
 This is my index of all the resources that I think are good and worth keeping a note of.
-You can also checkout my fiction and non-fiction [book recommendations](/books.html).
+You can also checkout my [book recommendations](/books.html).
 I also maintain a very opinionated list of [anime recommendations](/anime.html), if you're into that sort of stuff.

 ## Programming Languages

-### JS & TS
+### JavaScriptS & TypeScript

 I highly recommend learning JS from [javascript.info](https://javascript.info/).
 It's like the missing documentation to the language.
 The [official documentaion](https://www.typescriptlang.org/) is good enough for getting started with TypeScript.